Estrogen deficiency

 Symptoms: Detect estrogen deficiency

 Estrogen deficiency can lead to various symptoms.
 The symptoms should always be clarified by a doctor.
-Acute signs of estrogen deficiency include:
+Signs of an estrogen deficiency are

 • Sleep disturbances